RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 vehicle trips are assigned to the highway network in the assignment model.

-<span id="_Ref489356643" class="anchor"></span>Figure : 4-Step Model
+Figure 1: 4-Step Model Concept
-Concept

 <img src="assets/media/image5.png"
 style="width:6.25in;height:0.50681in" />

-The model has an important feedback loop that has been added in Figure
+The model has an important feedback loop that has been added in the following figure.

-2. Accessibility, which is a measure of the relative ease of travel, is calculated based on outputs from the assignment model, which is also an important determinant of trip distribution.
+Accessibility, which is a measure of the relative ease of travel, is calculated based on outputs from the assignment model, which is also an important determinant of trip distribution.
 Simply put, the decisions individuals make about where and how far to travel are a function of congestion levels and travel times.
 Therefore, it is customary to iterate between the trip distribution and assignment models in order to reach a convergent solution.
 The iteration loop in Figure 2 occurs within a given simulation year.

-<span id="_Ref489356654" class="anchor"></span>Figure : 4-Step Model
-Concept with Feedback
+Figure 1 : 4-Step Model Concept with Feedback

 <img src="assets/media/image6.png"
 style="width:6.25in;height:1.41961in" />

 While transit travel is critical for many people in the CCRPC region, the reality is that transit carries a relatively small portion of the overall travel market in the region at this time.
 Since transit demand in the CCRPC region does not measurably impact roadway level-of-service, a decision was made to not include the mode choice model in the feedback loop to reduce model run time and complexity.
 However, the mode choice model is still part of the overall model, and the CCRPC model operates as presented in Figure 3.
 This model application decision does not limit the ability of the modeling system to adequately represent non-auto modes, and does not bias the model results, but it does significantly reduce model run time since the mode choice component takes the longest to run due to the nature of the complex path-building that is required.

-<span id="_Ref489356699" class="anchor"></span>Figure : Feedback in the
-CCRPC Model Structure
+Figure 3: Feedback in the CCRPC Model Structure

 <img src="assets/media/image7.png"
 style="width:6.25in;height:0.93616in" />

 The model is calibrated to reflect traffic conditions on an average weekday in September, 2015.
 September was chosen because it is a time during which public schools and colleges are in session, while seasonal (summer) traffic is still observed.

 The model is a daily model that performs hourly traffic assignments so as to account for both travel across an entire day and to adequately depict peak hour congestion.
 To accomplish this, the model relies on static time of day factors that divide the daily trips by hour for the purposes of assignment.
 This process is illustrated in Figure 4.

-<span id="_Toc491103321" class="anchor"></span>Figure : Complete CCRPC
+Figure 4 : Complete CCRPC Model Structure
-Model Structure

 <img src="assets/media/image8.png"
 style="width:6.25in;height:1.50775in" />

 ## Brief Description of Model Components

 While the model is a traditional 4-step model, the modeling process itself consists of several steps worth noting.
 Each of the steps below will be discussed in-depth later in the document.

 - **Daily trip generation**, which calculates the number of person trip ends generated by and attracted to each zone.

 - **Daily trip distribution**, which pairs the trip-ends for each zone for each of six trip purposes.
 The result of this is a person trip table for each trip type.
 One output of trip distribution is the person trip table for home to work that can be compared to the “Journey-to-Work” data provided by the Census Bureau.

 - **Time of day (diurnal) distribution**, which takes the daily production-attraction trip matrices and converts them to origin-destination matrices by time period (e.g. AM peak hour).
 Trips by time of day were initially estimated using the CCRPC trip diary survey and the NHTS in the previous version of this model (version 3).
 For this effort, adjustments to the diurnal distribution were made based on daily traffic profiles observed from over 30 automatic traffic recorder (ATR) count stations across Chittenden County.

 - **Vehicle assignment**, the most widely used model, which locates the best routes between each origin/destination pair and assigns the vehicle trips accordingly.
 An important output of this step is the number of vehicles on each roadway segment.
 Several other pieces of data can be extracted, including operating speeds, travel times, VMT, VHT, and V/C. In addition, one can configure the vehicle assignment to save all the vehicle trips that use a single link in either direction (select link analysis) or all the vehicle trips that originate or are destined for a zone (select zone analysis).

 - **Highway/transit skim builder** finds the best available travel path via each of the travel modes explicitly modeled, and describes the attributes of the best paths for each mode (i.e. travel time, cost, distance, etc.).
 Several modes are explicitly modeled in the CCRPC model, including auto, transit modes (bus, rail) and non-motorized modes.
 Skims are reasonable approximations of the travel time and cost between all pairs of TAZs, and skims are described for each travel mode.
 The path-finding algorithms are calibrated based on observed travel paths and observed relationships between volumes and congested speeds.

 - **Mode choice model** calculates which mode the person trips are likely to take based on availability and mode-specific parameters (e.g. time, cost, transit frequency).
 Mode choice provides a breakdown